 An alternative for those with a small trading stake would be the futures market; these derivative contracts provide many benefits such as great leverage, and depending on the contract, strong liquidity.
 For the general investing public, the futures market is somewhat esoteric as they really don’t understand the mechanics of how this market actually works.
 For one, the capital required to start an account is much smaller than for stocks.
 With some brokers as small as two thousand dollars.
 The leverage in these markets is bigger as well; with most contracts having anywhere between a ten and twenty to one ratio of money deposited for the amount of the underlying commodity being controlled.
 For example, a gold contract controls 100 troy ounces of the shiny metal; with the current price of gold roughly at $1300.00 it gives that contract a notional value of $130,000.
 A deposit of $8,800 is required to trade one contract.
 The performance bond (amount required for controlling one contract) varies among the various contracts depending on the size of the contract and the volatility levels of the contact.

 For many new traders in the futures market the most seamless transition is to begin trading the stock index futures.
 This is because of their familiarity to the stock market.
 Lately a lot of focus is being placed on these indices, in particular the Emini S&P and Dow because of their strong recent rallies.
 Also included in these stock related futures contracts are the mini Nasdaq 100, and the Russell 2000 which (at the time of this writing) is at an all-time high.
-Stock index futures are great for day trading as they offer lower margin rates during the day trading session which is essentially when the New York Stock exchange is open for trading.
+Stock index futures are great for those who are day trading stocks as they offer lower margin rates during the day trading session which is essentially when the New York Stock exchange is open for trading.

 For the night owls among you, the currency futures are fabulous, as they become very active during the European trading session.
 These include the Euro, Yen, British pound and Australian Dollar, just to name a few.